Can Topical Zinc Improve Acne?

 How Might Zinc Help with Acne?

-Researchers have performed two studies examining the effect of topical zinc compounds, along with erythromycin, on sebum production.
-These studies found that topical zinc acetate + erythromycin is effective at reducing sebum secretion.
+Researchers have performed two studies examining the effect of topical zinc (zinc acetate), again combined with erythromycin, on skin oil production.
+Both studies found that topical zinc + erythromycin was effective at reducing skin oil production.

 Expand to read details of studies